-Put simply, a 401 plan is an employee-sponsored retirement savings plan.
+Put simply, a 401(k) plan is an employer-sponsored retirement savings plan.
 Through these plans, you can save money towards retirement on a tax-deferred basis, which means you don’t pay federal or state income taxes on your savings or their investment earnings, until you withdraw the money at retirement.

-And since most people’s taxable income is lower at retirement than during employment, they end up paying less in taxes on this type of savings — which makes 401 plans one the most valuable savings tools out there.
+And since most people’s taxable income is lower at retirement than during employment, they end up paying less in taxes on this type of savings — which makes 401(k) plans one of the most valuable savings tools out there.

-Additionally, many employers offer a company match, which means that your company will match your contribution, up to a certain percentage.
-That’s why it’s important to contribute at least enough to take advantage of your company’s match in full.
-Free money is always good, right?
+Additionally, many employers offer a company match, which means that your company will match your contribution, up to a certain percentage or sometimes up to a certain dollar amount.

 However, keep in mind that 401(k) plans also come with restrictions.
-In many cases, you can’t tap into your company’s contributions immediately after you’re hired; you must wait a certain amount of time — a period called vesting.
-The IRS also limits the amount of money you can put into your 401 savings, depending on your age and salary.
+In many cases, you can’t tap into your company’s contributions immediately after you’re hired.
+You must wait a certain amount of time — a period called vesting.
+The IRS also limits the amount of money you can put into your 401(k) savings, depending on your age and salary.
 There are also rules on when you can withdraw your money, and you can face penalties for pulling out funds before you reach retirement age.

 Here’s a quick breakdown of the benefits of having a 401(k):